Updated July 25, 2023

 Indicators tell us the state of something which is going to happen next.
-The most closely tracked indicators are social, business, economic and behavioural indicators.
-For example, in motorcycles, we use indicators (flashing lights) which shows us that the vehicle is about to change the lane.
-In the same way, indicators in this leading vs lagging article are more in economic terms; these indicators show us how the economy is changing; a probable estimation that can happen in future in the coming economic business cycle.
+The most closely tracked indicators are social, business, economic and behavioral indicators.
+For example, we use indicators (flashing lights) in motorcycles that show us that the vehicle is about to change the lane.
+In the same way, indicators in this leading vs lagging article are more in economic terms; these indicators show us how the economy is changing; a possible estimation that can happen in the future in the coming economic business cycle.

-These indicators assure that the particular cycle is confirmed. eg: Recently in the Indian economy the employment rate for 2019 had fallen from 8.7% to 8.2% stating that the economy is performing low and may remain the same in future.
-They have behaviour to change post change of any scenario.
-Only after the economy has changed and moved in a particular direction they are as sources of evidence.
+These indicators assure that the particular cycle is confirmed. e.g., Recently, in the Indian economy, the employment rate for 2019 had fallen from 8.7% to 8.2%, stating that the economy is performing low and may remain the same in the future.
+They have behavior to change post change of any scenario.
+Only after the economy has changed and moved in a particular direction are they sources of evidence.
 They do not help in showing the changes in the economy but show the effects of the change in the trend.
-Economists, traders and analyst use these data to generate signals.
+Economists, traders, and analysts use these data to generate signals.
 Lagging indicators are the result of all the efforts taken to achieve the goal.

-Below are the top 10 differences between Leading vs Lagging Indicators
+Below are the top 10 differences between Leading and Lagging Indicators

 let us discuss some of the major differences between leading vs lagging indicators:

-1) The main differences about the two indicators is that lagging indicators are future-looking and lagged indicators are past actions results.
-Lagging indicators are output-oriented whereas Leading indicators are result-oriented.
+1) The main difference between the two indicators is that lagging indicators are future-looking, and lagged indicators are past actions results.
+Lagging indicators are output-oriented, whereas Leading indicators are result-oriented.

 3) Relying on Leading Indicators and taking decisions may or may not be accurate.
-This is because there are many factors which influence the trend.
+This is because there are many factors that influence the trend.

-4) Leading Indicators are like options that can happen in future, however, lagging is a proof of event happened in the past.
+4) Leading Indicators are like options that can happen in the future; however, lagging is proof of an event that happened in the past.
 Leading indicators allow you to make decisions before lagging indicators reveal what has happened in the past.

-5) Leading Indicators are monitored before taking any decisions to reach to our goal whereas lagging indicators are like lessons that one can learn from the past actions.
+5) Leading Indicators are monitored before taking any decisions to reach to our goal, whereas lagging indicators are like lessons that one can learn from past actions.
 Lagging indicators are like confirmation that the trend is repeating itself.

-7) The trend could be followed by the economy is shown in the leading Indicator and trend which is already followed by the economy is lagging indicator.
-To track Leading indicators you need advance tools and technique.
+7) The trend could be followed by the economy is shown in the leading Indicator and the trend which is already followed by the economy is a lagging indicator.
+To track Leading indicators, you need advanced tools and techniques.

 Leading vs Lagging Indicators Comparison Table